felixplasser/qc_pymol/README.md

 # qc_pymol
 Scripts for using pymol together with quantum chemistry programs.
 So far this includes utilities for plotting densities and electrostatic potentials.

+Author: Felix Plasser

+Note: these tools are still at a very rudimentary stage.

+If you have any additions or improvements, please send me a pull request.

 ## Plotting of densities and electrostatic potentials

 Load the script file from the PyMOL console